 Portland has been a community that loves healthy food, culture, and keeping a good shape, but the near-free membership offered by the big brands in the gym industry had caused a lot of damage to the company where Debbie’s daughter worked.

 A few months later, Debbie’s daughter’s depression manifested itself at its finest.
-Our city experienced the ravages of the pandemic, and the demonstrations about racial equality, and the incidents that occurred between citizens and members of the police, which have contributed to worsening the economic situation of many businesses and people in Portland.
+Our city experienced the ravages of the pandemic, the demonstrations about racial equality, and the incidents between citizens and members of the police, which have contributed to worsening the economic situation of many businesses and people in Portland.

 Both Debbie’s daughter and the house were consumed with total abandon.
 Debbie told us that when she landed in Portland to check on her daughter, it was unknown which of the two was more abandoned.